Who Will Star In The Celebrity Traitors 2?

 Who Will Star?

-As for who will star in The Celebrity Traitors series 2, we can only go off rumours right now.
+In all seriousness, we can only go off rumours right now.
 Because Jonathan Ross is a well-connected talk show host, almost anyone from tinsel town could be calling him up for advice – so nothing has been narrowed down just yet.

+As for the producer’s pick, in an interview with Metro, exec Sarah Fay revealed comedian Bob Mortimer was top of the wishlist.
+‘If Bob wanted to do it next year, we would absolutely love it,’ she said.
 An enduring figure in the comedy circuit, Mortimer is perhaps best known for his double act with Vic Reeves – though he also has a cult following for his legendary appearances on the BBC’s panel show Would I Lie To You?, presented by Rob Brydon and starring team captains David Mitchell and Lee Mack.
 Racking up 13 appearances on the blue-hued show, Mortimer is the show’s most recurrent guest – with The Traitors’ own Claudia Winkleman trailing closely behind with eight appearances.

 Other stars previously rumoured to appear in the first rendition of The Celebrity Traitors who ultimately didn’t make it to the castle included Friends star Courteney Cox (a friend of presenter Claudia Winkleman), Rylan Clark, Kathy Burke, Krishnan Guru-Murthy, Alison Hammond, Jason Manford, Victoria Coren Mitchell, Liz Truss and EastEnders star Adam Woodyatt who wrote on Instagram during series 2, ‘If they ever do a celeb version of #traitors I would walk to Scotland to be part of it!!’.